Why People Still Don’t Buy Groceries Online

 Despite Peapod’s innovations, the whole process is very labor-intensive.
 Peapod’s workers still have to scan the groceries packed into orders with a temperature gun to make sure meat hasn’t gotten too warm; they also have to audit the totes to make sure that items aren’t broken and that nothing is missing.
 (Ahold, Peapod’s parent company, is already using robots to speed some parts of packing customers’ orders.)

 Delivery can be slow-going, too.
 I tagged along with one Peapod driver, Ricardo Bernard, on a Friday afternoon as he brought groceries to consumers’ doorsteps in a wealthy neighborhood of Chicago.
-We were assigned 19 stops in Chicago’s South Loop, which was heavily congested and included a number of apartment buildings; Bernard kept having to park the truck in narrow spots, get out, unload the totes of groceries onto a dolly, call the tenant from an intercom (or get let in by a doorman), wait for an elevator, ride the elevator, and then wait for tenants to open their doors so he could unpack the totes onto their kitchen counter, a process than can take more than 10 minutes for each delivery.
+We were assigned 19 stops in Chicago’s South Loop, which was heavily congested and included a number of apartment buildings; Bernard kept having to park the truck in narrow spots, get out, unload the totes of groceries onto a dolly, call the tenant from an intercom (or get let in by a doorman), wait for an elevator, ride the elevator, and then wait for tenants to open their door so he could unpack the totes onto their kitchen counter, a process than can take more than 10 minutes for each delivery.

-The most efficient grocery delivery companies are really logistics companies.
-Employees at Peapod’s headquarters tinker with routes and monitor weather and traffic in real time so they can make changes if a storm is coming or a concert is causing congestion, all to shave seconds or minutes off of delivery routes.
-The company times how long drivers are sitting in traffic, how long they go between deliveries, how much time they spend with customers.
+The most efficient grocery-delivery companies are really logistics companies.
+Employees at Peapod’s headquarters tinker with routes and monitor weather and traffic in real time so they can make changes if a storm is coming or a concert is causing congestion, all to shave seconds or minutes off delivery routes.
+The company times how long drivers are sitting in traffic; how long they go between deliveries; how much time they spend with customers.
 It rewards drivers who get deliveries completed faster than average but who maintain high scores from customers.

 Grocery companies may have to spend more money opening more brick-and-mortar stores to make logistics easier and to lessen the amount of time delivery drivers have to be on the road.
-A DA Davidson analyst, Tom Forte, recently wrote that he thought Amazon should acquire thousands of gas stations to “advance its delivery efforts.”
-(Amazon declined to comment on the specifics of its grocery delivery business, but said that it has expanded to deliver groceries in 60 metros since it bought Whole Foods last February.)
+A D.A.
+Davidson analyst, Tom Forte, recently wrote that he thought Amazon should acquire thousands of gas stations to “advance its delivery efforts.”
+(Amazon declined to comment on the specifics of its grocery-delivery business, but said that it has expanded to deliver groceries in 60 metros since it bought Whole Foods last February.)

-Even though it’s spent years shaving seconds off of deliveries, Peapod struggles to make the financials work.
-The company charges a delivery fee ranging from $6.95 to $9.95.
-That might seem steep to people accustomed to getting everything delivered for free, but does not come close to covering the costs associated with bringing groceries to customers’ doors.
+Even though it’s spent years shaving seconds off deliveries, Peapod struggles to make the financials work.
+The company charges a delivery fee that ranges from $6.95 to $9.95 per order.
+That might seem steep to people accustomed to getting everything delivered for free, but it does not come close to covering the costs associated with bringing groceries to customers’ doors.
 “Getting costs down is a work in progress,” Ken Fanaro, Peapod’s senior director of transportation planning and development, told me.
 Online grocery delivery is really only cost-efficient when companies can spend the bulk of their time bringing groceries into homes from trucks, rather than driving miles and then bringing groceries into homes.
 “In a perfect world, we’d be like a mailman, going down the street, delivering at every home,” he told me.

-Read: Why Amazon Is Such A Threat to the Grocery Industry
+Read: Why Amazon is such a threat to the grocery industry

 Today, the markets where Peapod is profitable are the densest ones, like New York City.
-Even Amazon struggles in suburban markets, announcing last year that it was suspending its Amazon Fresh delivery service in regions of New Jersey, Pennsylvania, and Maryland, while maintaining service in cities like New York City, Chicago, and Boston.
+Even Amazon struggles in suburban markets, announcing last year that it was suspending its Amazon Fresh delivery service in regions of New Jersey, Pennsylvania, and Maryland, while maintaining service in cities like New York, Chicago, and Boston.

 Grocery stores are stuck in a tough place right now.
-They’re facing challenges from big retailers like Walmart and Target, which have started offering produce and fresh food, and from discount chains like Aldi and Lidl, which recently started adding stores in the U.S..
+They’re facing challenges from big retailers like Walmart and Target, which have started offering produce and fresh food, and from discount chains like Aldi and Lidl, which recently started adding stores in the United States.
 Now, as Amazon enters more markets, it’s forcing grocery stores to offer delivery, too, even though they’ll lose money on it.
 If they don’t, customers may go somewhere else.
-Amazon is using its deep pockets to undercut its competitors on price, taking a page from other tech startups like Uber who tried to corner the market first and then make money after.
+Amazon is using its deep pockets to undercut its competitors on price, taking a page from other tech start-ups like Uber who tried to corner the market first and then make money after.

-Some supermarkets have experimented with offering ways to make shopping easier for consumers that are not as expensive as grocery delivery.
+Some supermarkets have experimented with offering ways that are not as expensive as grocery delivery to make shopping easier for consumers.
 Walmart, Kroger, Safeway, and a number of other stores offer “click and collect,” for example, which allows consumers to order their groceries online and then drive to the store and pick them up.
 Click-and-collect represents nearly half of online grocery sales, according to Nielsen data, up from 18 percent in 2016.
-Amazon is covering both of these bases: in addition to its delivery options, the company has launched Go stores in Seattle, Chicago, and San Francisco that allow customers to walk in, select items, and walk out without waiting in line to pay.
+Amazon is covering both of these bases: In addition to its delivery options, the company has launched Go stores in Seattle, Chicago, and San Francisco that allow customers to walk in, select items, and walk out without waiting in line to pay.

 But ubiquity remains the holy grail of grocery delivery, and all the stores know it.
 So they’re offering discounts and deals to get customers to sign up for delivery services, making thin margins even thinner.
 Most online grocery delivery services offer free delivery on a customer’s first order, for example.
 According to Elley Symmes, a senior analyst on Kantar Consulting’s grocery team, the number-one reason many customers got groceries delivered was that they received an incentive to do so.
 But when those promotions go away, so do the customers.
 “Delivery costs continue to be a barrier to entry,” Symmes told me.